25 Lessons in 25 Years

 - Commit to lifelong learning and to providing lifelong learning opportunities to your team.

-- Our personalities are pretty much hardwired by the time we are teenagers; don't waste your time trying to change who people are.
+- Our personalities are pretty much hardwired by the time we are teenagers.
+Don't waste your time trying to change people.
 Instead, put them in roles that fit their personal strengths.

 - Energy the team spends fighting each other is energy its members won’t have to move the business forward.